 Get experience so you know which one really suits you.

 However, if you’re still unsure of which path to take, what we highly recommend is getting any type of experience or additional information from other professionals in the field.
-Network!
+Network online with others!
 Ask them what a typical day in the life of a tax or audit person is like and get to really know what tasks and responsibilities are.
 This will help when you begin the recruiting process.
 And audit or tax is a hugely important question that a majority of recruiters will ask you.

 Know what recruiters want.